Solutions to Deforestation

 Changing the Politics

-In the United States, laws like the Endangered Species Act, the Wilderness Act, the Lacey Act and the Roadless Rule help protect our forests and stop illegal wood products from entering the U.S. marketplace.
-We also support and use regional rules like the Amazon Soy Moratorium and global treaties like the Convention on International Trade in Endangered Species (CITES) to protect forests and the endangered species that rely on forest habitats.
+In the United States, laws like the Endangered Species Act, the Wilderness Act, the Lacey Act, and the Roadless Rule help protect our forests and stop illegal wood products from entering the U.S. marketplace.
+We also support global treaties like the Convention on International Trade in Endangered Species (CITES), Convention on Biological Diversity, and the Framework Convention on Climate Change that have the potential to protect forests and the wildlife that rely on forest habitats.

 Take Action for a Deforestation-Free Future

-If you’re ready to join the movement for a deforestation-free future, here’s how you can start:
+If you’re ready to join the movement to protect Forests, Wildlife, and Our Climate, here’s how you can start:

 - Make informed food choices.
-Eating a plant-based diet or reducing your consumption of animal products like meat and dairy can help save forests.
+There is a myriad of reasons to adopt a plant-based diet or reducing your consumption of animal products including the protection of forests and nature.

 - Educate your friends, family, and community about how our everyday actions can impact forests around the world.